How to Split C Drive Without Losing Data🔥

 • Sort data for better management and easier backup.

-• Work with multiple file systems, such as NTFS, FAT32, and exFAT.
+• This software can work with multiple file systems, including NTFS, FAT32, and exFAT.

 Conclusion